-1. Strengthening exercise like isometric or isotonic exercise
+- Strengthening exercises like isometric or isotonic exercise

 Though it is a self-limiting disorder.
-Wait for two to three years to recover this condition without any treatment.
-So, there is not any chance of the wait and see approach.
+Wait for two to three years to recover from this condition without any treatment.
+So, there is not any chance of the wait-and-see approach.
 Nowadays medical management is recommended for this.
 There appear several elements for getting care.
-Such as physiotherapy, electrotherapy, medication, manipulation, mobilization is also applied for this condition.
+Such as physiotherapy, electrotherapy, breathing exercise, medication, manipulation, and mobilization are also applied for this condition.

-To reduce pain and increase the range of motion you can apply, including treatment procedure for frozen shoulder:
+To reduce pain and increase the range of motion you can apply, including treatment procedures for frozen shoulder:

-1. Heat: Heat can produce important lubricating materials to the joint.
+1. Heat: Heat can produce important lubricating materials for the joint.
 Thus, the joint range will be improved and pain reduces.

-2. Pendulum exercise: When movement is severe painful and joint range of motion is not possible.
+2. Pendulum exercise: When movement is severely painful and joint range of motion is not possible.
 There I can use the pendulum exercise technique for an increased range of joint movement.

 3. Manual therapy: Soft tissue mobilization in the surrounding region of the shoulder joint.
 This can improve muscle relaxation and improve joint movement.